filecoin-project/devgrants/open-grant-proposals/open-proposal-ipfs-fps.md

 ## Relevant Experience

-Leon was a software enginner at ShapeShift, Binance and is an active contributor at IPFS.
+Leon was a software engineer at ShapeShift, Binance and is an active contributor at IPFS.
 Having been a pure blockchain researcher, implementing cross chain atomic swaps, dexes and bitcoin lighting he decided to focus more on bridging web3 tech with the web2 world.

 ## Team code repositories